 Linux (serial port)

-and create a serial device named like /dev/ttyUSB0
+create a serial device named like /dev/ttyUSB0.
+All Linux

-device nodes, add your user to the dialout
+nodes, add your user to the dialout group and log-in

 $ adduser $USER dialout